 # Copy your handler file

-COPY rp_handler.py /
+COPY handler.py /

 # Start the container

-CMD ["python3", "-u", "rp_handler.py"]
+CMD ["python3", "-u", "handler.py"]

-Then push the image to your container registry:
+Push the image to your container registry

-docker push yourusername/serverless-test:latest
+docker push [YOUR_USERNAME]/serverless-test:latest

 - Click New Endpoint.